Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Mississippi State Schedule Analysis

-- The Bulldogs beat the No. 24 Tennessee Lady Volunteers in a 91-90 win on February 6, which was their best victory of the season.
+- The Bulldogs' signature win of the season came in a 91-90 victory versus the No. 24 Tennessee Lady Volunteers on February 6.

-- The Bulldogs have tied for the 50th-most Quadrant 1 wins in the nation (two), but also have tied for the 35th-most Quadrant 1 losses (nine).
+- The Bulldogs have tied for the 50th-most Quadrant 1 wins in the country (two), but also have tied for the 37th-most Quadrant 1 defeats (nine).

-- Based on the RPI, the Fighting Irish have eight wins against Quadrant 3 teams, tied for the 28th-most in the country.
+- According to the RPI, the Fighting Irish have eight wins against Quadrant 3 teams, tied for the 28th-most in the country.

 Mississippi State 2022-23 Best Wins